 Tips for making the best crispy chicken sandwich:

 1. Add a tablespoon of the buttermilk pickle brine to the flour mixture.
-That creates flakey, crispy, crunchy bits that adhere to on the surface of that chicken that add an extra crunch!
+That creates flakey, crispy, crunchy bits that adhere to the surface of that chicken that add an extra crunch!

 2. Once the chicken breasts are coated in the flour mixture, allow them to sit on a wire rack or a baking sheet for 10 minutes.
 When the flour mixture dries onto the chicken, it fries up more crispy and crunchy!

-3. Lay the chicken away from you when you’re adding it to the hot oil, so that if it splatters, it splatters away from you
+3. Lay the chicken away from you when you’re adding it to the hot oil so that if it splatters, it splatters away from you.

 If you like this recipe, you might also like: